noPerfection/service/README.md

 }
 ```

-Then, create app will create two sockets.
-One to connect to the server, while second connects to the manager of service.
+Service's manager is accessible at port 8001, while by default main handler exposes itself at port 8000.

-I'll use `github.com/noPerfection/os/arg` package to add `--close` flag.
-Without it,
+I'll use `github.com/noPerfection/os/arg` package to add `--close` flag to the client.
-client requests `hello`.
-With `--close`, it sends a signal to manager.
+With `--close`, client will talk to the service and a signal to close it.

 ```go
 package main